cdterry87/so-many-questions/README.md

 I welcome all contributions!
 Just fork the respository, take a look at the issues, and submit a PR for each issue you work on.
 Don't forget to put the issue # in your PR!

-Note: This repository is meant to be mostly empty so it doesn't give away any answers.
+> Note: This repository is meant to be mostly empty so it doesn't give away any answers.
 It does, however, give a lot of hints on how to complete the project. :)

 I believe that practice doesn't make perfect, but it does make you a heck of a lot better than you were before.
 So please give it a try, and don't give up!

+### To get started:

+First, fork the repository by clicking the "Fork" button at the top right of the page.

+Next, come back to this repository and take a look at the Issues page.
+Start with Issue #1, and once you're finished submit your Pull Request.
+Then move onto Issue #2.
+Then, just repeat this process until you've completed all the issues!